card on file

 Card-on-File – Top 5 Things Merchants Must Know

-1. Card-On-File Transactions Are Appealing to Regular Customers
+1. Card-On-File Transactions Are Appealing to Customers

 It’s easy for customers to save their payment information.
-Typically, they enter their card number, expiration date and security code.
+Typically, they enter their card number, expiration date, and security code.
 They are then asked if they want to store the details for use at a later date.

 2. Card-on-File Transactions Are Beneficial for Businesses